MajoBurguete/Fixster/README.md

 * [x] Improved the user interface by experimenting with styling and coloring.
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
-* [-] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

 * [x] Implemented a design systems (Material Design: https://material.io/)
 * [x] Uses a link to go to the trailer in youtube.
+* [x] Customize icon

 ## Video Walkthrough